CloudeyIT/Reflex/Cloudey.Reflex.Authorization.HotChocolate/README.md

 **Important**
 **Policies with argument assertions should be applied with BEFORE_RESOLVER ApplyPolicy to avoid unintended side effects!**
-By default, the `Guard` attribute applies an AFTER_RESOLVER policy, which means that the authorisation only runs after the resolver has returned a result.
+By default, the `Authorize<T>` attribute from this library applies an AFTER_RESOLVER policy, which means that the authorisation only runs after the resolver has returned a result.
 In the case of mutations, this could lead to the action being taken without authorisation.
 Note that this also means the policy cannot contain assertions that work with the resolver result (i.e. RequireParentAssertion, RequireResultAssertion, RequireRelatedAssertion).

 Example: